-- Stage One: EIS commencement including release of the Initial Advice Statement (IAS) and draft TOR (DTOR) - Stage Two: EIS development - Stage Three Release of draft EIS - Stage Four: Evaluation and EIS finalisation.
+- Stage One: EIS commencement including release of the Initial Advice Statement (IAS) and draft TOR - Stage Two: EIS development - Stage Three Release of draft EIS - Stage Four: AEIS evaluation and finalisation.

-The sequencing of consultation and the activities to be undertaken at each stage is shown in Table 2-1.
-This report focuses on the stages of consultation which have already been completed, Stage One and Stage Two.
-Stage Three and Stage Four are yet to be undertaken.
+The sequencing of consultation undertaken at each stage of the NGBR Project EIS and AEIS is shown in Table 2-1.
 Section 3 of this report provides full details of consultation and communication methods.